kalyanhadooptraining/facebook-java-api/facebook-java-api/README.txt

 	5. Unit tests should go under 'src/test/com/facebook/api'.
 Add any unit tests you create here.

-	6. To build the project, go back to the command line where you typed "maven eclipse" and type "maven clean install".
+	6. To build the project, go back to the command line where you typed "mvn eclipse:eclipse" and type "mvn clean install".
 This will compile the java files and package them inside of a JAR, which should appear as 'target/facebook-java-api-1.8-beta.jar'.